Let’s ban KPIs or perhaps more specifically, let’s ban how we are currently using KPIs.

 KPIs are used as targets to ‘manage or reward performance’.
 This often means that we will set and agree the targets we know we can get.
 Or, maybe we manipulate the data in some way to claim success.
 And in turn polluting the quality of the information we use to make decisions.
 KPIs should provide people with the encouragement to improve the performance of the processes/systems they manage.

 During a recent In-house PuMP Blueprint Workshop, I made a throwaway comment that some organisations have about 150 KPIs.
 A manager within the group that evening counted their current number of KPIs and reported it to be 194.
-So, 194 key performance indicators.
+194 key performance indicators.
 That takes a lot of juggling.

 KPI Issue #4